icopy-site/awesome/docs/awesome/Awesome-Arch.md

 - [aui](https://github.com/helmuthdu/aui) - The Archlinux Ultimate Install comprises of two primary scripts, Lilo and Fifo, which streamline the installation process of Archlinux Base, as well as additional packages, tools, and graphical user interfaces.

 ## AUR Helpers

+From Arch Wiki:

+> AUR helpers automate usage of the [Arch User Repository](https://aur.archlinux.org/).
+In particular, they may automate the following tasks:
+>
+> - searching for packages published on the AUR;
+> - resolving of dependencies between AUR packages;
+> - retrieve and build AUR packages;
+> - retrieve web content, such as user comments;
+> - submission of AUR packages.

+This section tries to cover all these helpers, divided according to their functionality.

 ### Search and download